 Living Allowance and Money Management

-Social ActivitiesTogolese are extremely social, and most social activities center around community events.
-Various ceremonies and “fêtes” are held throughout the year and Volunteer attendance is always well appreciated.
-In addition, Volunteers get together on different occasions, even if it is just for a regional meeting.
-Your social life will be as busy as you care to make it.
+Togolese are extremely social, and most social activities center around community events.
+Many Togolese love to chat, sing, dance, and be together.
+Various ceremonies and “fêtes” (festivals) are held throughout the year and Volunteer attendance is greatly appreciated.

 While contact with other Volunteers is limited by distance and transportation, your host families, counterparts, neighbors and others will provide you with the bulk of your social life, and much of your social support as you adapt to and thrive in your host community.
 If you are open and friendly, your social life will likely be as busy as you care to make it!

 Professionalism, Dress, and Behavior

 Dress, appearance, and cleanliness are of great importance in the West Africa.